SpencerWoo/web/README.md

 # Usage

-Static website that can be deployed with any server.
+Static website that can be hosted with any server.

 # Future